JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 </div><div class="h3-box" markdown="1">

-## Wikipedia: Answering Short or Generic Questions
+## Web Search: For Latest News or Generic Questions

-For users seeking quick answers to short or generic questions, the Medical Chatbot integrates seamlessly with Wikipedia.
-This feature is designed to fetch concise and reliable information from the vast expanse of Wikipedia's medical content.
-Whether it's a brief overview of a medical condition, historical context, or general health information, this tool ensures users can obtain quick answers efficiently.
-It's an excellent resource for those in need of rapid, accessible, and accurate information without the need for deep research.
+Designed for users needing quick answers to short or generic questions, the Search Web tool is an enhancement of the existing Wikipedia search function.
+While the Wikipedia search tool offers reliable information from a vast database of general topics, the Search Web tool expands these capabilities by tapping into the entire web.
+This ensures you access the most comprehensive and relevant information available, making it your go-to solution for swift, accurate insights.

+<iframe width="800" height="450" src="https://www.youtube.com/embed/X6s33xuxJAw?si=2dwXuyOQIWNP7OBO&hd=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+**Key Features**
+1. **Expanded Search Capabilities:** Unlike the Wikipedia search tool, which was limited to Wikipedia's database, the Web Search tool queries the entire web.
+This ensures access to a broader range of information and resources.
+2. **Intelligent Query Handling:** The Web Search tool leverages advanced AI algorithms to understand your queries better and retrieve the most accurate and relevant information.
+3. **Smart Tool Selection:** The Medical Chatbot is designed to recognize when to utilize the Web Search tool based on the nature of your queries.
+This means you get the most appropriate and timely responses without needing to specify the tool explicitly.
+4. **Up-to-Date Answers:** By searching the entire web, the tool can provide more detailed and diverse answers, drawing from various sources, filtered and structured by the Chatbot's intelligence to give you a well-rounded accurate perspective.

-> **_NOTE:_**  To enforce the use of this tool add the following sentence at the end of your query: **Ask Wikipedia.** or use the @ operator.
+> **_NOTE:_**  To enforce the use of this tool, add the following phrase at the beginning/end of your query: **Search Web** or use the @ operator.

 </div><div class="h3-box" markdown="1">